Cryptomining Malware

 2. Increased Energy Costs

-Since crypto-mining is an energy-intensive process, devices running this malware consume more electricity.
-This not only leads to higher energy bills for users but can also accelerate hardware degradation, leading to costly repairs or replacements.
+Since crypto-mining is energy-intensive, devices running this malware consume more electricity.
+This leads to higher energy bills for users and can accelerate hardware degradation, leading to costly repairs or replacements.

 3. Potential for Hardware Damage